freeCodeCamp/freeCodeCamp/guide/english/react/higher-order-components/index.md

 ---

 ## Higher-Order Components

-In React, a **Higher-Order Component** (HOC) is a function that takes a component and returns a new component.
+In React, a **Higher-Order Component** (HOC) is a function that takes a component as an argument and returns a new component.
 Programmers use HOCs to achieve **component logic reuse**.

 If you've used Redux's `connect`, you've already worked with Higher-Order Components.